ReCheck-io/recheck-sdk/README.md

 ## What can ReCheck give you

 ### JavaScript Client Library
 The [JS implementation](https://github.com/ReCheck-io/recheck-clientjs-library) of the protocol in JavaScript, being the backbone of the SDK, it is then used in several of the other tools.
-You can check it out [here](https://github.com/ReCheck-io/recheck-clientjs-library) and have a look at the [documentation](https://github.com/ReCheck-io/recheck-clientjs-library/blob/master/docs/index.md)
+You can check it out [here](https://github.com/ReCheck-io/recheck-clientjs-library) and have a look at the [documentation](https://github.com/ReCheck-io/recheck-clientjs-library/blob/master/docs/index.md) for more details.

 ### Node CLI Tool
 The CLI tool, [hammer](https://github.com/ReCheck-io/hammerJS), is exploring the functionality of the library.
 You can use it to connect to our test environment - https://beta.recheck.io and upload, download, sign or share files with your friends.
 Check it out [here](https://github.com/ReCheck-io/hammerJS) and have a look at the [documentation](https://github.com/ReCheck-io/hammerJS/blob/master/docs/index.md) for more details.